curl/everything-curl/protocols-network.md

 ### Transfer data

-When the connecting "string" we call TCP is attached to the remote computer (and we've done the possible additional TLS handshake), there's an established connection between the two machines and that connection can then be used to exchange data.
+When the connecting "string" we call TCP is attached to the remote computer (and we have done the possible additional TLS handshake), there's an established connection between the two machines and that connection can then be used to exchange data.
 That communication is done using a "protocol", as discussed in the following chapter.